 In conclusion, we have studied the persistent currents of a one-dimensional lattice ring, a theme which is related to the design of quantum simulators.
 Various strongly correlated phases can be addressed by tuning the barrier strength.
-The results of exact diagonalization have been provided for the persistent currents at various values of filling, as a function of the interaction, and of the barrier strength.
-At integer filling, the strong suppression of persistent current amplitude generically signals the onset of the Mott insulator phase.
-We observe that when the barrier energy is of the order of interaction strength, a resonant behaviour occurs for the persistent currents, associated with the change of occupation of the site hosting the barrier.
+The results of exact diagonalization have been provided for the persistent currents at various values of filling, as a function of the interaction and of the barrier strength.
+At integer filling, the strong suppression of the persistent-current amplitude generically signals the onset of the Mott-insulator phase.
+We observe that when the barrier energy is of the order of interaction strength, a resonant behavior occurs for the persistent currents, associated with the change of occupation of the site hosting the barrier.
 An effective single-particle model well accounts for the main observed features.
-Some subtle differences between having a "barrier", as opposed to "weak link" and "strong link", have been highlighted.
-The effect of finite temperature is to decrease the persistent current amplitude, but the observed resonances remain robust as long as the persistent current does not vanish.
-In outlook, it would be interesting to address larger system sizes, in order to study the interplay of thermal and quantum phase and density fluctuations on the system.
+Some subtle differences between having a barrier, as opposed to a weak link or a strong link, have been highlighted.
+The effect of finite temperature is to decrease the persistent-current amplitude, but the observed resonances remain robust as long as the persistent current does not vanish.
+In outlook, it would be interesting to address larger system sizes, in order to study the interplay of thermal and quantum phases and density fluctuations on the system.